-Needless to say, the competition in the market is on a constant rise, especially with the ever growing popularity of online shopping.
-This means that businesses need to keep an eye on their competitors’ behaviour while setting prices in order to get the much needed competitive edge in the market.
-Comparing prices online is easy and customers are well aware about the monetary value of a product.
-These factors are also important considerations while setting the price for a product or service.
+Needless to say, the competition in the market has gotten much more aggressive and real-time, especially in the age of comparison shopping.
+This means that businesses need to keep an eye on their competitor’s pricing strategy while setting prices in order to get the much needed competitive edge in the market.
+Comparing prices online is easy and customers are well aware of the monetary value of a product.
+These factors are also important considerations while setting competitive prices.

-Here’s an insight to competitive pricing theory, used by most companies around the world.
+Here’s an insight into competitive pricing analysis used by most companies around the world.

 What Is Competitive Pricing Strategy?